My favorite sounds to hear are people cheering me on at the finish line of my bike rides and people cheering me on at my soccer games!

 As his hearing loss progressed, Julian’s hearing aids were no longer able to help him hear all the sounds he needed.
 He became a cochlear implant (CI) recipient when he was four years and 10 months old.
 Jeffrey says this made a world of difference for him.

 “His CI put him in a classroom with typical hearing peers,” Jeffrey says.
 “He is able to engage in nearly any activity a child with typical hearing could participate and without significant limitation.
 Most importantly, he can make friends and communicate clearly with them.”

 Julian is a bright student who plays competitive soccer, skis, and rides his bike 100 miles at a time!
-(He has ridden 205 miles from Seattle, Washington, to Portland, Oregon, in two days three times!)
+He has ridden 205 miles from Seattle, Washington, to Portland, Oregon!
 He also loves to laugh and tell jokes.